Puente Río Portugués

 The Puente Río Portugués is a historic bridge over the former course of the Río Portugués in barrio Playa in the municipality of Ponce, Puerto Rico.
 The bridge was added to the U.S. National Register of Historic Places in 2015.
 The bridge is prominent as "the oldest longitudinal steel beams / reinforced concrete bridge built within the historic Carretera Central".
-It is located on Avenida Hostos, just south of its intersection with Ponce By Pass.
+It is located on Avenida Hostos, just south of its intersection with Ponce Bypass.

 History

 On 25 September 1852, the editor of Ponce newspaper El Ponceño suggested a bridge be built where Puente Río Portugués is currently located.
 In 1856, the Ponce City Hall took on the matter and named a commission to detail the budget needed to build a bridge over Río Portugués.
 On 25 June 1857, the Puerto Rico Bidding Board opened up the bidding process and, having only one bid, it was given to Juan Bertoli Calderoni for his 12,400 pesos quote.
 The bridge would be known as Principe de Asturias Bridge or Principe Alfonso Bridge.
 The bridge opened in 1862.
 However, in 1864, there were floods that raze and destroyed it.

 In 1876, the first non wooden bridge built at the site was brought from France, christened with the name Alfonso XII, and installed that year.
 This metal bridged was used for 23 years until the river knocked it off as a result of the rising waters from Hurricane San Ciriaco in 1899.

 In 1903 a contract was awarded to Carlos Clausells for a wooden submersible bridge over Portugués River.